ArdaBalkir/DNAVarietyCalculator/README.md

-# DNAVarietyCalculator
+# RNAVarietyCalculator
 Calculates differences in DNA

-DNACalculator offers a very simple GUI design using tkinter
+RNACalculator offers a very simple GUI design using tkinter